mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

-   Moves the provided channels to the specified team.
-Validates that all users in the channel belong to the target team.
+   Move the provided channels to the specified team.
+Validate that all users in the channel belong to the target team.
 Incoming/Outgoing webhooks are moved     along with the channel.
-Channels can be specified by [team]:[channel]. ie. myteam:mychannel or by channel ID.
+Channels can be specified by ``[team]:[channel]`` (ie. myteam:mychannel) or by channel ID.

 **Format**